thecarp/dactyl-keyboard/doc/options-main.md

 The shape of each outer edge of the housing, at the interface between the housing itself and the rest of the case.

 The `interface` setting describes the right-hand side of the housing as a list of vertices.
 Each vertex is defined primarily by a three-dimensional `offset` in mm from a point that is displaced from the origin of the coordinate system by exactly one half of the `width` set above.
-Thus, a minimal, triangular profile can be achieved like so:
+Thus, a minimal, triangular profile can be achieved like so, moving clockwise from the point of view of positive infinite x:

 ```interface:
   - base: